 Need a helping hand...?

-I offer four services:
+We offer five services:

 1. Full developmental edit - this is for you if you are planning to self-publish your novel and want to work with an editor to ensure your novel is of a professional standard.
 We'll do a structural edit, looking at the "bigger picture" and a line edit - the fine tuning all novels need before their author hits the publish button.
 We'll use tracked changes throughout the manuscript and send structural notes.
 We charge £7.50 per thousand words (£6.25 + £1.25 VAT), so, a project of 80,000 words will cost £600.00.
 There is a minimum charge of £240.00.

-2. Full manuscript critique - this is for you if you are planning to submit your work to agents and want to ensure your work is "agent-ready".
+2. Full manuscript review - this is for you if you are planning to submit your work to agents and want to ensure your work is "agent-ready".
 We'll write an editorial report of 3000-5000 words, highlighting the strengths and weaknesses in your project.
 This will be a no holds barred report.
 Be warned!
 We charge £7.20 per thousand words (£6 + £1.20 VAT), so a project of 80,000 words would cost £576.00.
 Again with a minimum charge of £240.00.